oleggromov/html-scaffold/README.md

 # html-scaffold
 An easy way to compile project made with independent blocks.

-Html-scaffold allows you to use **Jade templates** (with inheritance, data and view separation etc.) while writing clientside code, split your site into **independent blocks** each with its own **LESS stylesheets** (with variables, mixins and functions) and **scripts in CoffeeScript**, put into **separate folders** on the filesystem.
+Html-scaffold allows you to use **Jade templates** (with inheritance, data and view separation etc.) while writing clientside code, split your site into **independent blocks** each with its own **Stylus stylesheet** (with variables, mixins and functions) and **scripts in CoffeeScript**, put into **separate folders** on the filesystem.
 Then it takes all project files, compiles, minifies and concatenates them together to the production version.

 This is all about using [**BEM methodology**](http://bem.info/method/)—a powerful approach for writing client-side code.
 The BEM itself gives good, but complicated tools.
 They're needed when continously developing big projects by big teams, but not for freelance coders or html-guys who make simple web sites every day basically alone.